-You must appear in court to petition the judge if you need additional time to pay your ticket or court fines.
+You must appear in court to petition the judge for additional time to pay tickets and court fines.

 There are times when a sheet or portion of the drawings must be corrected to ensure that the contractors have the appropriate instructions for code compliance.